 Intrinsic motivation refers to motivation by the fulfillment and interest in the undertaking itself and is fueled within the individual rather than by external pressures (Seifert, Chapman, Hart, & Perez, 2012).
 This form of motivation relates to health, especially when an individual is attempting to quit smoking, or attempting to remain physically fit on their own accord, with their own personal motivation fueling their personal desire.
 For example, intrinsic motivation related to health has shown a positive effect in individuals who had the self-desire to exercise regularly, showing increased weight loss and long-term change in comparison to those with extrinsic motivation (Teixeira et al., 2006).

 Extrinsic motivation is external motivation that literally derived from outside influences that are bestowed on the individual (Seifert et al., 2012).
 These types of motivations can be positive or negative and contain examples related to money, grades, and threat of punishment (Seifert et al., 2012).
 Extrinsic motivation can be positive, but can be less effective for long-term changes to health, primarily due to the external influences associated with extrinsic motivation.
-For example, it can be argued that the rewards associated with extrinsic motivation can become the main reason for the behavior, rather than enhancing intrinsic motivation (Seifert et al., 2012).
+However this doesn’t stop motivational speakers such as this professional soccer player Abby Wambach agent available for motivational speaking sessions For example, it can be argued that the rewards associated with extrinsic motivation can become the main reason for the behavior, rather than enhancing intrinsic motivation (Seifert et al., 2012).
 This can mean that extrinsic outcomes related to exercise and promoting physical activity depends on the participants needs for cognition to be effective long-term (Gallagher & Updegraff, 2011).

 Both the usage of intrinsic and extrinsic motivation contain components that promote health and also rewards.
 One of the first steps that is necessary for both intrinsic and extrinsic motivation, is one’s ability to use the motivational incentives to promote the adoption of healthy behaviors.
 Due to intrinsic motivation being more related to motivational fulfillment rather than by external influences, it is easier to show a correlation between intrinsic motivation and long-term behavior changes.
 Extrinsic motivation can also be necessary, especially when individuals do not feel good on their own and may rely on external influences to increase motivation for long-term effects.
 In any event, both intrinsic and extrinsic motivation contain their own unique components towards motivation, and can both lead to improving overall health and promote long-term change when used accordingly.